devc007/kgateway/design/13891-e2e-framework-selection.md

 Strengths:

 * **Authoritative for Gateway API behavior.** When the question is "does kgateway conform to the spec for HTTPRoute path matching?", this is exactly the right tool.
 We already run it via `make conformance` / `make all-conformance`.
-* **Battle-tested helpers.** `MakeRequestAndExpectEventuallyConsistentResponse`, `GatewayMustHaveAddress`, accepted-status checks — all built specifically around the Gateway API surface.
+* **Domain-specific helpers.** `MakeRequestAndExpectEventuallyConsistentResponse`, `GatewayMustHaveAddress`, accepted-status checks — all built specifically around the Gateway API surface.
 * **Feature gating by spec feature.** `Features: []features.FeatureName{...}` directly maps to the Gateway API feature catalog.
 Skipping is principled, not ad hoc.

 Weaknesses (and how the POC addresses them):